molnarzs/generator-garlic-webapp/README.md

 mkdir my-project
 cd my-project
 yo garlic-webapp:server
-# Select garlictech scope (the default), and a project name (default: the current directory name)
+\# Select garlictech scope (the default), and a project name (default: the current directory name)
-# Select the values that the loopback generator asks.
-npm run setup-dev
-npm run build
+\# Select the values that the loopback generator asks. npm run setup-dev npm run build npm start
-npm start
-# See your server in http://0.0.0.0:3000
+\# See your server in http://0.0.0.0:3000
+\# ...then develop something, then: git add . npm run commit
 ```

 All the server projects are based on [loopback.io](http://loopback.io/), and the generated code is compatible with the [loopback generator](https://github.com/strongloop/generator-loopback).